Dref360/dref360.github.io/_posts/2024-06-18-domainmatching.md

 **References**

  To my knowledge, Kawahara et al.(1)  were the first to propose this idea.
-The main difference between our approaches is that Kawahara et al. train an SVM to detect "in-domain" topics whereas this implementation automatically finds topics based on similarity and is thus compatible with automatic topic model retraining.
+The main difference between our approaches is that Kawahara et al. train an SVM to detect "in-domain" topics whereas this implementation automatically finds topics based on similarity and is thus compatible with online topic modeling.

 ### Problem setting